 A pupil may attend a school in a district other than the pupil's district of residence pursuant to an interdistrict agreement between the district of residence and district of desired attendance.
 Each school district has adopted policies regarding interdistrict attendance.
 Parents/guardians wishing to enroll their pupil at a school district outside of their resident school district may obtain an application for interdistrict attendance transfer from the District/COE.
 Interdistrict transfer agreements must be approved by both the pupil's school district of residence and the school district to which the pupil seeks to transfer.
 The agreement may include terms or conditions.
-It is within the authority of either the school district of residence or the receiving school district superintendent deems appropriate.
+It is within the authority of either the school district of residence or the receiving school district to revoke an interdistrict transfer/reciprocal agreement at any time for any reason the school district governing board or school district superintendent deems appropriate.
 If a request for an interdistrict transfer agreement is denied, the pupil's parents/guardians may file an appeal to the county office of education in the pupil's school district of residence within 30 days of receipt of the official notice of denial of the transfer.